<< Yesterday

 "Major League Baseball today mourns the tragic loss of Tony Gwynn, the greatest Padre ever and one of the most accomplished hitters that our game has ever known, whose all-around excellence on the field was surpassed by his exuberant personality and genial disposition in life." - COMMISSIONER BUD SELIG, on the passing of Tony Gwynn.

 Tony Gwynn, surrounded by his family, loses his battle with salivary gland cancer at the age of 54.
-The Hall of Fame outfielder played his entire major league career with the Padres, compiling a .338 career batting average over 20 seasons, collecting 3,141 hits en route to tying Honus Wagner's mark of eight National League batting titles.
+The Hall of Fame outfielder played his entire major league career with the Padres, compiling a .338 career batting average over 20 seasons and collecting 3,141 hits en route to tying Honus Wagner's mark of eight National League batting titles.

 2015 The Orioles blast a franchise-record eight home runs in their 19-3 rout of the Phillies at Camden Yards.
 Manny Machado (2), Jimmy Paredes, Chris Parmelee (2), David Lough, Chris Davis, and Ryan Flaherty go deep for the Birds.

-2019 Trailing by three runs in the ninth, the Padres rally to eventually beat the Rockies at Coors Field, 14-13.
+2019 Trailing by three runs in the ninth, the Padres rally and eventually beat the Rockies at Coors Field, 14-13.
 The contest ends the highest-scoring four-game series in history with the teams combining for 92 runs, surpassing the record of 88 players crossing the plate, set by the Phillies and Dodgers in May 1929.

 • June 13 - COL 9, SD 6